do-me/New-Files-Monitor/README.md

 ```
 ## Arguments
 ```
- --dir     Default: current working directory.
+ --dir         Default: "" (current working directory).
                Can be a directory of your choice.

- --wait    Default: 0
+ --wait        Default: 0 [seconds]
                Wait in between the file counts.
 Set to a number of your choice.
                Recommendation is some seconds only for a low number of total files in a directory (<10.000) or a higher number if you want a better leveled average.
                When working with large directories (>500.000 files) just use the zero default or a few seconds only as counting itself might take some seconds as well.

---repeat   Default: 1
+--repeat       Default: 1 [time(s)]
                Repeat the counting process n times.
 If you are just interested in a one time count/rate leave it to the default.
                For real-time monitoring set to a high number of your choice and combine with a number ≥0 for --wait flag when monitoring small directories.
                Leave to default for big directories.

+--file_type    Default: * (all file types)
+               This can be any string.
+For textfiles use i.e. *.txt or for jsons *.json
 ```

 ## Logic